...

 Understanding Lunesta Addiction

 Unlike other sleep-aid medications, such as benzodiazepines, Lunesta contains zopiclone, a hypnotic agent.
-The DEA (Drug Enforcement Administration) classifies Lunesta as a Schedule IV controlled substance because it has the potential for abuse and addiction.
+The DEA (Drug Enforcement Administration) classifies Lunesta as a Schedule IV drug.
+This is because it can be abused and lead to addiction.

 The following terms are street names or slang for Lunesta: